dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 > Note: video says "disjoint basepoint" here and uses different notation, may not be correct.

 Compare to manifolds: if $z\in U$ a small ball, then $\Sigma \del U \homotopic U / U - z$.
 So if we wanted to look at maps between boundaries, we could suspend and take degrees.

+# The Grothendieck-Witt Group
+This crops up as the target of the degree map.